People’s Climate March Announced By Activists

 — PresbyEarthCare (@PresbyEarthCare) January 6, 2017

 So, why march?
 According to the People’s Climate Movement, Donald Trump is a threat, not only to the climate, but to the people’s health, communities, and the rights of people of color, workers, indigenous people, immigrants, women, LGBTQIA, and young people.
-By marching, they feel the organization plans to raise awareness to the issues they feel strongly about, and will hopefully make a major impact in the fight for justice.
+By marching, they feel the organization plans to raise awareness about the issues they feel strongly about, and will hopefully make a major impact in the fight for justice.

 “There is no denying it: Donald Trump’s election is a threat to the future of our planet, the safety of our communities, and the health of our families,” the website reads.
 “If the policies he proposed on the campaign trail are implemented, they will destroy our climate, decimate our jobs and livelihoods, and undermine the civil rights and liberties won in many hard fought battles.”